 Lee Miller – A Photographer Between War and Glamor

 Elizabeth "Lee" Miller was an outstanding photographer and a strong, modern woman.
 Miller did not bother with conventions, neither privately nor professionally, and went her own way as an artist, portrait photographer, and war reporter.
-The first-ever exhibition in Switzerland of her life's work presents over 250 originals.
+The first-ever exhibition in Switzerland of her life's work features some 200 originals.

 Knowledge in Images – Information Design Today